-I've did a scratch at the Lowry Theatre on 20 Feb which was excellent and full of surprises.
-I'll be at the Greater Manchester Fringe in July with 45 mins - 1 hour, and many many other places in the mean time.
+I did a scratch of the work at the Lowry Theatre on 20 Feb which was excellent and full of surprises.

 In August I finished a R&D with Mark Winstanely and Alice Robinson's Performers Playground Company, developing a commedia dell'arte street theatre show.
 It was performed in Manchester at various outdoor locations, as well as at Gorse Hill Studios.
 It was directed by Ollie Crick.